jagdeepsingh/paygate-ruby/README.md

 You need to contact PayGate to know the correct amount for making a successful transaction in test mode.

-Remember, in test mode too, PayGate makes real transactions and you need to cancel them for the refunds.
+Remember, in test mode too, PayGate makes real transactions and you need to `refund` them.

 **tid**